garrandall/popular-music-data/tracks/poor-little-rich-girl-steve-lawrence.md

 ---
 Poor little rich girl
 I know why you're blue
-You finally found something, that your daddy wont buy for you Whoa, poor little rich girl
+You finally found something, that your daddy won't buy for you Whoa, poor little rich girl
 How happy you could be
 If you hadn't fallen in love with a poor boy like me